-A. Lincoln Main Street, Mixed Use Neighborhood, Commercial Flex, and Multi-Family Neighborhood (south of the I-210 Freeway only) Subareas
+A. Commercial General, Mixed-Use, Commercial Flex, and Residential Multi-family (south of the I-210 Freeway only) Zoning Districts

-As the neighborhood develops, the Lincoln Main Street, Mixed Use Neighborhood, and Commercial Flex subareas will share similar urban form characteristics in which buildings are placed within 0 to 10 feet of the sidewalk and building heights may be up to three stories.
+As the neighborhood develops, the Commercial General, Mixed-Use, and Commercial Flex zoning districts will share similar urban form characteristics in which buildings are placed within 0 to 10 feet of the sidewalk and building heights may be up to three stories.
 The area will be primarily comprised of commercial uses on the ground floor, including small retail, restaurant, and neighborhood services business that benefit from a cohesive sense of place and attractive streetscape environment.
 Therefore, it is recommended that street trees are retail-friendly and formal in their trunk and branch structure, and have canopies that can grow appropriately next to buildings with minimal setbacks.

-Although the Multi-Family Neighborhood subarea, south of the I-210 Freeway, does not share these urban form and use characteristics, it is directly across the street from the Commercial Flex subarea, and therefore is recommended to be consistent in streetscape approach.
+Although the Residential Multi-family zoning district south of the I-210 Freeway does not share these urban form and use characteristics, it is directly across the street from the Commercial Flex zoning district, and therefore is recommended to be consistent in streetscape approach.

-It is not recommended to require alternating tree species in these subareas given the infill nature of new street trees on Lincoln Avenue.
+It is not recommended to require alternating tree species in these zoning districts given the infill nature of new street trees on Lincoln Avenue.
 Existing trees are not planted in a formal alternating pattern and therefore creating an alternative rhythm would be difficult to achieve.
 It would also not allow developers to choose a tree option that is most appropriate with their particular building frontage.